WhatMelonGua/kLa-Solver/README.md

-This python code is abadon
+This python code has been discarded
 Try to fix your dissolved oxygen electrode's response time on website: http://onlineferment.site/ClarkCorrect.html it's more convenient & stable!